alperenbutun/dpda-ones-double-zeros/README.md

 PDA recognizing the language L = { w ∈ {0, 1}* | n₁(w) = 2 · n₀(w) }

-This repository contains a Pushdown Automaton (PDA) and DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros. (including the empty string)
+This repository contains a PDA and DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros. (including the empty string)

 **Details**